 - Choose your therapist wisely.
 There are no licensing requirements for colonic hygienists, but some belong to professional organizations that require some training in first aid and CPR.
 Talk to other people who have used specific therapists before you go through with your appointment.

 - Ensure only new, disposable equipment and protective gear is used.
-The FDA has linked colon cleansing equipment to the transmission of bacteria due to improper sterilization.
 Make sure your hygienist has a proper disinfection routine and uses disposable equipment whenever possible.
+Colon cleansing equipment can transmit bacteria if not properly sterilized.

 In addition to the traditional irrigation colon cleanse, there are many products on the market that claim to deliver similar benefits through oral supplements.
 These may come in capsules, powders, or teas, and include plant fibers and natural laxatives.
 If you opt for supplements, read the package directions carefully and discuss the ingredients with your doctor.